Sierra Leone Telegraph: 6 January 2021:

 According to the Truth and Reconciliation Commission Report, some of the root causes of the war were the abuse of human rights, lack of political space, curtailing of freedoms and civil liberty, economic and social deprivation, poor governance and corruption.

 Today is not marked as a public holiday in Sierra Leone.
-The government has called on citizens to go about their business.
 But the pain of 6th January 1999 will today be remembered by almost every family in the country.

 There are calls for a national memorial to be erected and for January 6 to be declared a day of public national atonement.
 But some politicians are afraid of what they see as opening up of old wounds.
 And many too, are afraid of their own shadows because of the role they played in fuelling the war.

-The Supreme Court must as a matter of urgency hears the appeals of the opposition APC, in their quest for justice after several of their constituency seats won at the 2018 elections were annulled by the High Court and taken over by the ruling party to form a majority in parliament.
+We call again, for the Supreme Court must as a matter of urgency to hear the appeals of the opposition APC, in their quest for justice after several of their constituency seats won at the 2018 elections were annulled by the High Court and taken over by the ruling party to form a majority in parliament.

-A few months ago, president Bio promised to hold regular dialogue with opposition leaders in the country.
-He has since reneged on that promise and must open up discussions to promote understanding and cohesion.
+Last year, president Bio promised to hold regular dialogue with opposition leaders in the country.
+He has reneged on that promise and must open up discussions to promote understanding and cohesion.

 The following are just some of the harrowing eye witness accounts of what took place in Freetown on 6th of January 1999: